 Let's look at your tires; for instance, did you know there are several ways your tires could cost you money?
 From uneven wear to improper alignment, here are the things to look out for.

 Low tire pressure

 A tire with severely low pressure will noticeably impact the handling of your vehicle, but even the slightest drop in pressure from the recommended amount can affect your fuel economy.
-A study by the NHTSA in 2012 found that for every 1% decrease in tire pressure, fuel economy would decrease by 0.3%.
+A study conducted by the National Highway Traffic Safety Administration (NHTSA) found that for every 1% decrease in tire pressure, fuel economy would decrease by 0.3%.

 This might not sound like much, but even a tire with a 25% lower tire pressure than the manufacturer's recommendation can look fully inflated.
 That would equate to a 7.5% drop in MPG — taking a vehicle that usually gets 20 to the gallon down to 18.5, for example.
 Over many miles of commutes, errands, road trips, and Sunday jaunts through the mountains, this can begin to add up.

 If your car doesn't have a built-in tire pressure monitoring system, a tire pressure gauge is all you need to keep an eye on things.
 It's normal for a tire to lose one or two PSI every month so checking your tires regularly is a smart habit when filling up for gas to ensure that it's not impacting your fuel economy.
 It's worth noting that for every 10 degrees F up or down, there's a 1 PSI gain or loss.

 Tire pressure should be checked when tires are cold rather than after driving because they get hot and inflate.